Gas Discharge Lamps

 For relatively low average power densities, simple convection cooling by ambient air is normally sufficient.
 That works particularly for flash lamps which are operated with low repetition rates.
 With forced air cooling, at least twice the power density is possible.

 Arc lamps, however, as used e.g. for laser pumping, usually require liquid cooling, in most cases with a turbulent flow of demineralized water, e.g. between the lamp envelope and a flow tube.
 The very effective heat removal then allows for operation with substantially higher heat loads, e.g. with well over 100 W per square centimeter of tube area.
 The water flow should usually be directed from the anode to the cathode, since the heat load on the anode is substantially larger.

 Liquid cooling is of course substantially more difficult to implement.
-One has to ensure that a reliable flow of cooling water with appropriate temperature is maintained, ideally with automatic lamp shut-down in case of cooling problems.
+One has to ensure that a reliable flow of cooling water with appropriate temperature is maintained, ideally with automatic lamp shut-down in the case of cooling problems.
 The deionized cooling water has to be kept very clean; it is common to restrict any used materials in the cooling cycle to stainless steel and plastics, so that any corrosion is prevented.
 Special care is necessary for cooled electrodes, avoiding any insulation problems despite the applied high voltages.

 Performance Factors of Gas Discharge Lamps